tomcritchlow/tomcritchlow.github.io/wiki/drafts/2022-06-16-rejecting-specialization.md

 Over the years Lindsey has developed strong opinions about how the industry works, unafraid to shine a light on uncomfortable topics or take contrary positions.
 For example [this piece on RFPs](https://www.linkedin.com/posts/lindseyslaby_advertising-procurement-agencymanagement-activity-6760586187645296640-Ib4E/) and why companies should be pitching agencies (when the received wisdom is that agencies should be pitching companies!)
 </div>

-## Consultant/Vibe Fit and Trust in Navigating Ambiguity
+## Vibe Fit and Trust in Navigating Ambiguity

 More than raw distribution though, exposing your style and sensibility is important.
 Not just for standing out in the networks and generating dialogue and discussion - but also because senior, ambiguous consulting work relies on navigating a trust gap like no other.